orbitalchicken/Roadmap/New.md

 	cinnamon panel unresponsive when using nvidia 304 drivers?
 	Microphone level meter has color reverse.
 Shows red when low level and green when picking at high level.
 This is with build in microphone on Lenovo Carbon X1 4th generation 2016.
-	nemo-terminal: E: Package ‘gir1.2-vte-2.90’ has no installation candidate Cant seem to be able to set the clock, unlock the setting and set it but it doesn’t hold.
+	nemo-terminal: E: Package ‘gir1.2-vte-2.90’ has no installation candidate
-	Battery applet seems to stay at ‘charged ‘ even after power cord is removed, it MAY stay showing on charge or it may show on battery, its unpredictable.

 MATE Edition - last processed comment: #142
 -------------------------------------------